ethanm32/Lab1/problem3/README.md

-This chrome extension changes to gifs, text and also adds an audio element on the click of a mouse.
+This chrome extension changes images, text and also adds an audio element on the click of a mouse.

 -> The images in each page change to dog gifs